Cosmetic Product Photography: Guide & Best Practices | Omi.so

 Marketplace requirements

-Main image: Product only, white background (Omi's Virtual Photo Studio makes this a one-click process)
+Main image: Product only, white background product photography (Omi's Virtual Photo Studio makes this a one-click process)

 Secondary images: Show scale, texture, usage